iamxdave/hangman/README.md

 <!-- ABOUT -->
 ## About 🤔
 <p align="justify">
-  Game is a result of my first experience with React.
+  Game is the result of my first experience with React.
 I tried to make the game to provide its users 👥 a great experience 🎮.
 </p>